maryrosecook/code-lauren/pages/reusing-a-name.md

 write(second-number 600 230 "black")
 ```

 You created `second-number` by giving `first-number` and `2` to the `add` action.
-That is, you gave a new name to a number you created using an old name.
+That is, you created a number from an existing name and gave that number a new name.

 ### Reusing a name